Leave this site

 Where it is possible for the outward and or, return journey to be undertaken on the same date as the competitive event however, the attendee elects to defer travel to another day, that journey will not attract travelling time.

-Paid time off and travelling time will not be awarded for non-competitive activities, for example.
+Paid time off and travelling time will not be awarded for non-competitive activities, for example:

 For other professional sporting /official police sport events or related activities (non PSUK sporting events), police officers and police staff are entitled to take annual leave or time off or have their duties adjusted to participate in those events, if annual leave, shift changes or time off can be granted without compromising Nottinghamshire Police’s ability to deliver day to day operational requirements/functions.

-Officers and Police Staff will not be directed to participate in any Police Sport save for during Operational Police Training (as defined in 3.11.1).
+Officers and Police Staff will not be directed to participate in any Police Sport save for during Operational Police Training (as defined below).
 Accordingly, participation in any Police Sport by Officers and Police Staff is done so voluntarily.
 Any such participation is done so at their own risk.
 Any participation must be done in their own time and the Officer or Police Staff will not be considered to be “on duty” for the purposes of injuries whilst on duty under the Police (Injury Benefit) Regulations 2006 or any other relevant legislation.
 Please note. agreed time off is considered your own time and not duty time.

-Police officers and police staff who are members of Nottinghamshire Police Sports and Social Club and who represent the Police in a sport which is funded by Nottinghamshire Police Force Sports and Social Club are covered by their insurance in the event of accident or injury, whether on or off duty (subject to terms and conditions).
+Police officers and police staff who are members of Nottinghamshire Police Sports and Social Club and who represent the Police in a sport which is funded by Nottinghamshire

-This document has been drafted to comply with the general and specific duties in the Equality Act 2010; General Data Protection Regulations 2018, Freedom of Information Act; European Convention of Human Rights; Employment Act 2002; Employment Relations Act 1999, Employment Right Act 1996, Statutory Bereavement Leave 2020 and other legislation relevant to policing.
+This document has been drafted to comply with the general and specific duties in the Equality Act 2010; General Data Protection Regulations 2018, Freedom of Information Act; European Convention of Human Rights; Employment Act 2002; Employment Relations Act 1999, Employment Right Act 1996, Bereavement Leave 2020 and other legislation relevant to policing.

 ------------------------------------------------------------------